pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 Mock WBEM server overview
 -------------------------

-The pywbemcli implements an in-process Mock WBEM Server using the :ref:`pywbem:Mock WBEM server` that provides WBEM server responses to pywbmcli commands based on the definition of the CIM elements defined for the mock WBEM server.
+`pywbemcli` implements an in-process Mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server`.
+The mock sever provides WBEM server responses to pywbmcli commands.
+The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option`.

-Pywbemcli starts WBEM server when pywbemcli :ref:`--mock-server general option` is defined.
-This option defines either a MOF file or Python script that defines a mock WBEM server environment that can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations CIM instances, and CIM providers.
+Pywbemcli starts the mock WBEM server when pywbemcli :ref:`--mock-server general option` is defined.
+The mock server executes in the pywbemcli so its life-cycle is the life-cycle of a single pywbemcli execution.
+This option defines either a MOF or Python script file path that defines a mock WBEM server environment.

+The mock server environment can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations, CIM instances, and mock CIM providers.
 This allows executing pywbemcli commands against the mock WBEM server that is created in pywbemcli rather than a real WBEM server.